jeffpk62/speech-to-text-icp/async.md

 In addition to the previous parameters, which are specific to the asynchronous interface, the `POST /v1/recognitions` method supports most of the same parameters as the WebSocket and HTTP REST interfaces.
 For more information, see [Input features](/docs/services/speech-to-text-icp/input.html) and [Output features](/docs/services/speech-to-text-icp/output.html).

-The asynchronous interface does not support interim results, and it imposes a data size limit of 100 MB on the audio that you submit with the request.
+Submit a maximum of 100 MB and a minimum of 100 bytes of audio with a request.
 For more information about audio formats and about using compression to increase the amount of audio that you can send with a request, see [Audio Formats](/docs/services/speech-to-text-icp/audio-formats.html).

 ### Callback notifications
 {: #notifications}